 Thomas Foster is a London-based composer.

-He has worked projects with the National Portrait Gallery, Royal Academy of Arts and the Lontano Ensemble among others.
+He has worked projects with the National Portrait Gallery, ELLE Magazine, and Royal Academy of Arts among others.
 He studied with Alison Kay at the Royal College of Music, earning a distinction for his master's degree in 2020.

 His compositional approach takes off from spectralist thinking, exploring the limits of human perception as well as perceived depth in music.
 Indeterminacy and improvisation also contribute to his work.